learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 node-vanilla                    latest              075d229d3f48        3 days ago          679MB
 ```

-Yes, the three layers image is slightly smaller.
+Yes, the last image is slightly smaller.

-Not bad if you consider that this is just a simple _"Hello World!"_ application.
+Not too bad!
+You reduced the overall size even if this is an already slimmed down application.

 But the image is still big!

 Is there anything you can do to make it even smaller?

-## 2. Remove all the unecessary cruft from the container with distroless
+## 2. Remove all the unnecessary cruft from the container with distroless

 The current image ships Node.js as well as `yarn`, `npm`, `bash` and a lot of other binaries.
 It's also based on Ubuntu.
-So you have a full fledge operating system with all its little binaries and utilities.
+So you have a fully fledged operating system with all its little binaries and utilities.

 You don't need any of those when you run your container.
 The only dependency you need is Node.js.

 You could remove everything but Node.js.

-But how?
+**But how?**

-Fortunately Google had the same idea and came up with [GoogleCloudPlatform/distroless](https://github.com/GoogleCloudPlatform/distroless).
+Fortunately, Google had the same idea and came up with [GoogleCloudPlatform/distroless](https://github.com/GoogleCloudPlatform/distroless).

 As the description for the repository points out:

 > "Distroless" images contain only your application and its runtime dependencies.
 They do not contain package managers, shells any other programs you would expect to find in a standard Linux distribution.

-This is exaclty what you need!
+This is precisely what you need!

 You can tweak the `Dockerfile` to leverage the new base image like this: